LYRM protein: Function

+The family was originally defined based on LYRM4, which stabilizes the cysteine desulfurase NFS1 within the mitochondrial iron–sulfur cluster (ISC) assembly machinery.
+All LYRM proteins have in common that they are found in mitochondrial target complexes that contain iron–sulfur clusters, synthesize them, or are functionally linked to them, such as the electron transfer protein and the mitochondrial ribosome.
+The only exception is FMC1, which acts at a target complex lacking iron–sulfur clusters, complex V, although this complex has been linked to mitochondrial iron uptake.

+These features distinguish LYRM proteins from the broader term "LYR proteins", which has been used by some authors in the past for proteins that contain an LYR tripeptide—a motif frequently found in mitochondrial proteins such as SDHB, NDUFAF3, or mitochondrial ribosomal proteins—but that lack the additional defining characteristics of the LYRM family.

 Iron–sulfur cluster biogensis

 In eukaryotes, iron–sulfur (Fe–S) clusters serve as versatile cofactors in redox reactions, electron transport, enzyme catalysis, regulation of gene expression, and DNA repair.
 They are assembled on the ISCU scaffold protein, with iron donated by frataxin and sulfur provided by the NFS1–LYRM4 complex.
-This complex binds acyl-ACP via LYRM4, and this interaction stabilizes the otherwise degradation-prone complex.
+This complex binds acyl-mtACP via LYRM4, and this interaction stabilizes the otherwise degradation-prone complex.
 Once formed, Fe–S clusters are transferred to target proteins by a Fe–S transfer complex composed of ISCU, the co-chaperone HSC20, and the chaperone HSPA9.

-The incorporation of iron–sulfur clusters into respiratory complexes II and III with the help of other LYRM proteins is covered below under "Oxidative phosphorylation complex assembly".
+The incorporation of iron–sulfur clusters into OXPHOS complexes II and III with the help of other LYRM proteins is covered below under "OXPHOS complex assembly".